CS222-UIUC/team-78-project/README.md

 ###### running npm start on its own may not load page properly
 ###### its good practice after a few changes to quit (command-c) and re-run using npm start
+to get out of virtual env do deactivate and then when you run python app.py it will go back in venv

 <!-- Command + Shift + V in VSCode for Preview -->